microsoft/bond/doc/src/bond_java.md

 Generics
 ========
-Java type erasure makes it necessary to express the parameters of generic types separately from normal Java declarations.
-This information is carried in `BondType` instances, which are associated with generated classes or instances and are required for all serialization and deserialization calls.
-Concrete types can pass them in a boilerplate fashion, as in the examples above, but generic types must have their parameters passed to their instance constructors.
+Java type erasure makes it necessary to express the parameters of generic Bond types separately from normal Java declarations.
+This information is carried in `BondType` instances, which are  required for all serialization and deserialization calls.
+Concrete Bond-generated types provide their `BondType` instances in the static member `BOND_TYPE`, but generic Bond-generated types require their parameters to be explicitly passed to their constructors and then expose their `BondType` instances via the instance method `.getBondType()`.

 See the following example:

 - `examples/java/core/generics`